18F/pages-server/README.md

 ## Reusability

-The server may be forked and used by other organizations, as it is completely configurable via the [`pages-config.json`](#pages-config) file.
+The server may be run by other organizations, as it is completely configurable via the [`pages-config.json`](#pages-config) file.
 You may imagine replacing all instances of "18F" in the instructions that follow with your own organization's handle.

 ## Publishing